Private natural heritage reserve (Brazil)

-A private natural heritage reserve (Reserva Particular do Patrimônio Natural – RPPN) is a type of preservation area in Brazil.

-The land is owned privately and may be used for research, education, eco-tourism and recreation.
+A private natural heritage reserve (Reserva Particular do Patrimônio Natural – RPPN) is a type of preservation area in Brazil, where the land is owned privately and may be used for research, education, eco-tourism or recreation.

-However, this use must be compatible with the goals of preserving the environment and maintaining biodiversity.
+However, any such use must be compatible with the goals of preserving the environment and maintaining biodiversity.

-Although the private reserves have been criticized, they are a valuable complement to publicly owned reserves.
+Although private reserves have been criticized, proponents argue that they may provide a valuable complement to publicly owned reserves.

 History

 The concept of a private natural heritage reserve (RPPN) has its origin in the "Protective forest" defined in the Forest Code of 1934, an inalienable tax-exempt area that remained the property of its owner.
 The term was dropped from the Forest Code of 1965, and the tax exemptions dropped the next year.

 However, the Hunting Code of 1967 gave property owners the ability to prevent hunting on their property.

 In 1977 the legal entity of a "Private Refuge for Native Animals" was introduced, in which hunting would be banned.

 This was replaced ten years later by "Private Fauna and Flora Reserve" to cover protection of flora and marine fauna in addition to wild animals.

 In 1990 the new name "Private Natural Heritage Reserve" was adopted with new rules, including the possibility of recognition of RPPN's by state environmental agencies, a more democratic and perhaps less bureaucratic process.

 Finally, the concept of the RPPN was spelled out in Law No. 9.985 of 18 July 2000, which established the National System of Conservation Units (SNUC).

-As of January 2009 it was estimated that there were between 856 and 930 RPPN's in Brazil covering about 672663 ha, including units recognized at the federal, state and municipal levels.
+As of February 2024 there were 1136 RPPN's in Brazil covering about 621400 ha, including units recognized at the federal, state and municipal levels.

-As of September 2009 there were 532 federally-recognized RPPN's covering 486423 ha.

 Various regional associations provide technical support to RPPN owners.